rami-droid/ani-list/README.md

 - watching anime
   - possibly integrating with ani-cli or another cli anime watcher

-## stuff I used
+## stuff i used

 - jinkan api
-- rich, and Typer and readchar
+- rich, and typer and readchar